RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 Also to note, the PID gains you are setting will not be saved so take a screenshot and edit your XML PID configuration file by hand.

-# 4. sawIntuitiveResearchKitQtTeleOperationJSON
+# 4. sawIntuitiveResearchKitQtConsoleJSON

 ## 4.1.
 Usage

-Use `sawIntuitiveResearchKitQtTeleOperationJSON` to test the whole system with a position based tele-operation controller.
-The command line parameters can be found using `sawIntuitiveResearchKitQtTeleOperationJSON` without options:
+Use `sawIntuitiveResearchKitQtConsoleJSONN` to test the whole system with a position based tele-operation controller.
+The command line parameters can be found using `sawIntuitiveResearchKitQtConsoleJSON` without options:
 ```
 sawIntuitiveResearchKitQtTeleOperationJSON:
  -j <value>, --json-config <value> : json configuration file (required)
- -f <value>, --firewire <value> : firewire port number(s) (optional)
  -g <value>, --gcmip <value> : global component manager IP address (optional)
 ```

 Assuming that you have set your path correctly and you are in the directory that contains your configuration file, you can start the program using something like:
 ```
- sawIntuitiveResearchKitQtTeleOperationJSON -j two-arms.json
+ sawIntuitiveResearchKitQtConsoleJSON -j console-xyz.json
 ```

-The file `two-arms.json` contains a description of the different pairs (master/slave) used for the tele-operation program.
-An example is provided in the repository but make sure you update all the settings for your own system.
-You can also edit the configuration file to edit or remove any pair of arms if you only want to test a single pair.
+The file `console.json` contains a description of your system, i.e. how many arms and which configuration files to use for your arms as well as teleoperation components.
+Since the `console-xyz.json` files depend on your system, you will have to create your own so they can reference the correct arm serial numbers.
+Many examples can be found in the `share` directory.

 ## 4.2.
 Widgets